Beacons, Inc. is a 501(c)(3) public benefit nonprofit

 Real life pathways need real life training!

-Here at Beacons, we believe that everyone should be able to be lifelong learners to develop their skills and interests!
+Here at Beacons, we believe that everyone should be able to be lifelong learners to develop their skills and follow their passion!
+PathFinder helps our trainees do this!

-In Spring 2019, with the help of a grant from the National Foundation for Autism Research (NFAR), Beacons opened its doors to launch vocational workshops that are curriculum supported, assistive technology rich, progress monitored and outcome driven.
-As a result of the significant improvement in skills and knowledge our pilot trainees demonstrated, on August 19, 2019, the San Diego Regional Center approved Beacons, Inc. as a state funded vendor to join its efforts to build bridges to the workforce.
+In 2019, with the help of a grant from the National Foundation for Autism Research (NFAR), Beacons opened its doors to launch vocational workshops that are curriculum supported, assistive technology rich, progress monitored and outcome driven.
+As a result of the significant improvement in both skills and knowledge shown in our pilot, the San Diego Regional Center approved Beacons, Inc. as a state funded vendor to join its efforts to build bridges to the workforce.

 Programming is designed for those with mild/moderate intellectual/developmental disabilities.
 Beacons, Inc. does not currently have sufficient staffing to support participants with a history of elopement, bullying, disruptive behaviors, self injurious behaviors or behaviors that are likely to injure others, or who have medical or other issues that require 1:1 assistance or monitoring.
 While we hope to expand programming options as we build our resources to serve all persons with developmental disabilities, the Pathfinder vocational training programs are not designed for those with a history of the above items at this time.
 Please contact us at BeaconsNorthCounty@gmail.com if additional support is needed but can be